GERD (Gastroesophageal Reflux Disease) in Children

 drinks with caffeine such as sodas and tea, citrus fruit and juices, and tomato products.

-your child is hungry.
+they are hungry.
 Don’t let your child overeat.
-Let your child tell you when he
+Let your them tell you when they are

-- If your child is overweight, contact your child’s provider to set weight-loss goals.
+If your child is overweight, contact their provider to set weight-loss goals.